Under pressure, Apple allows self-repairs to iPhones, Macs

 The shift reflects a strengthening “right to repair” movement embraced by President Joe Biden and affecting everything from smartphones to cars and tractors.
 It’s a reaction to the infusion of software into more everyday products and the practices of manufacturers who have increasingly made those products difficult and expensive to repair.

-Apple’s action is welcome news for consumers, said Maureen Mahoney, a senior policy analyst at Consumer Reports.
+Apple’s action is welcome news for consumers and a sign that similar standards should apply to other electronics, said Maureen Mahoney, a senior policy analyst at Consumer Reports.

-“New phones are expensive, and people who buy them should be able to repair them, or have them fixed by the servicer of their choice — and not be forced to throw them away and get a new one,” she said in a statement.
-“This is an encouraging step in that direction.”
+“If you buy a product, you should be able to fix it,” she said.
+Otherwise “consumers have to either rely on the manufacturers’ authorized repairer or they have to buy a new one.”

 The Federal Trade Commission, the Biden administration and state legislatures have been eyeing regulatory changes that would make it easier for Americans to repair their broken devices.